davidrequena/multifastats/README.md

 just run the script multifastats.py as follows:

 >In Windows:  Just run the script with doble-click!
->Or from the terminal:   ~$ multifastats.py
+>>Or from the terminal:   ~$ multifastats.py
 >In Linux:\tOne of the following two ways:
->~$ python multifastats.py    or    ~$ ./multifastats.py
+>>~$ python multifastats.py    or    ~$ ./multifastats.py

 b) 'Command-Line':
 Some options like file name, length cut-off, single analysis and pseudosequence output would be given from the beggining.

 - -f (or --file): Allows to give an input file name (including the extension).
 As example: inputfile.fasta
 - -l (or --Lmin): Minimum sequence length to be analyzed
-- -L (or --Lmax):     Maximum sequence length to be analyzed Add a cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
+- -L (or --Lmax): Maximum sequence length to be analyzed.
+Add a cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
 You can provide minimum, maximum or both cut-off values.
 Only positive numbers allowed!
 - -o (or --outsbg): Produces an output with the subgroup of sequences analyzed
 - -s (or --single):   Add the single sequence analysis (see INFO)
 - -p (or --pseudo):   Produces the 'pseudo-sequence' output.
 The sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins) repeated the number of times indicated after -p

 As example, one command line with all options will be:

 >In Windows Terminal:
->~$ multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s
+>>~$ multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s

 >In Linux Terminal:
->~$ python multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s
+>>~$ python multifastats.py -f inputfile.fasta -l 21 -L 400 -p 100 -s

 - - - - - - -
 INFO OPTIONS: